vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 **2. Check Domain Availability**

-Search for your desired domain name, I wanted to use "travonsportfolio.com", this was priced at $15/year.
+Search for the desired domain name, I wanted to use "travonsportfolio.com", this was priced at $15/year.
 This is a great value for a low traffic site that will need to run for a long time.

 ![Route53-DomainAvailability](screenshots/Route53-DomainAvailability.png)